jeszican/pokeapi/README.md

     c) I'd like to add some unit testing.

     d) I think I could add more integration tests and spend more time on the required fields.

+    e) I'd like to add some HTML documentation for the functions.